-The Office of Thrift Supervision made public disclosures several days prior to the seizure of WM indicating it would not require the bank to raise additional capital at that time.
-OTS officials concluded that WM had sufficient capital throughout 2008.
+The Office of Thrift Supervision made public disclosures several days prior to the seizure of WM indicating they were not requiring the bank to raise additional capital at that time.
+They concluded that WM had sufficient capital throughout 2008.
 This is the same analysis made by analysts and WM.
 OTS officials might counter that they were unaware that \$16.7 billion in deposits would be withdrawn from September 15 to September 24, but this is a ridiculous excuse.
 If you are responsible for regulating a financial institution to ensure it meets liquidity during the biggest banking collapse since the 1930s, is it not reasonable to account for sufficient capital reserves to account for the possibility of large abrupt withdraws?

 I have to conclude two things about the OTS.
 Those in charge are ridiculously incompetent and should face criminal charges due to the release of false statements.
 Second, I have no doubt that the FDIC and U.S. Treasury had a large role in the decision of the OTS to seize WM.
 What incentive would the FDIC have to encourage the OTS to seize WM?
 With around \$45 billion in reserves, if WM failed it would wipe out the agency causing widespread panic.
 If this was the case, surely there are many better ways that would have saved WM.
-All WM shareholders must be compensated for this massive fraud permitted by the U.S. government.

 I find it tragic and odd that after the WM seizure, the Fed stepped up to add \$2 trillion for money markets.
 Why was WM not able to borrow any funds from the Fed auction window?
 Why won't the Fed state the fact - it is only handing out money to the banking cartel.